 Table of Contents

-1. The Definition: What is a Letter of Intent?
+1. What is a Letter of Intent?

 A Letter of Intent is a written document that outlines a preliminary agreement between two parties regarding the terms of a potential purchase or other transaction.
 Think of it as a road map as to how the negotiation and deal will proceed.
 The two parties can settle on certain terms while agreeing to continue to negotiate the other terms and details of the transaction before actually signing a purchase agreement.

 What Should be Included in a Letter of Intent?

 Identify who is the seller (the current owner) and the buyer (the potential new owner).

 Describe in detail what is being purchased, including any agreements on what will be included or excluded in the transaction the parties will be negotiating.